Code-Institute-Submissions/project-5/README.md

   - `update_db()`
     - if new tags found `append` them **list** associate with **key**
   - `update_search_form()`
-    - main method wich update the document in **form** collection at the end
+    - main method which update the document in **form** collection at the end

 **`Recipe(dict)`**